- Current students

 For this programme, you will need the following:

-If English is your second language, you will need one or more of the following:
+If English is not your first language you will also need one or more of the following:

-- Have achieved NCEA Level 3 and New Zealand University entrance
+- Have achieved NCEA Level 3 and New Zealand University entrance;

-- Be able to provide evidence you satisfy our criteria for existing English proficiency
+- Be able to provide evidence you satisfy our criteria for existing English proficiency;

-- Have achieved at least one English proficiency outcome in the last two years
+- Have achieved at least one English proficiency outcome in the last two years.

 For more information download the programme regulations: